mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/troubleshooting/daigonostictools/index.md

 The first step to diagnosing a problem is typically to take a look at the logs.
 Knowledge of the problem being diagnosed will help you to determine which task logs are relevant.

-As of this writing, the best and fastest way to view and download logs is via the Mesos UI at `<dcos-url>/mesos`.
+As of this writing, the best and fastest way to view and download logs is via the Mesos UI .
 On the Mesos front page you will see two lists: A list of currently running tasks, followed by a list of completed tasks (whether successful or failed).

-The Sandbox link for one of these tasks shows a list of files from within the task itself.
-For example, here’s a sandbox view of a `prometheus-0-node` task from the above list:

 If the task is based on a Docker image, this list will only show the contents of `/mnt/sandbox`, and not the rest of the filesystem.
 If you need to view filesystem contents outside of this directory, you will need to use `dcos task exec` or `nsenter`.